 Complaints not investigated by the VBOA include:

 - Fee disputes: The VBOA has no authority to regulate the fees charged by CPAs.
-Fee disputes are legal matters with an attorney.
+Fee disputes are legal matters.

 - Authority over non-CPA accountants or bookkeepers